 I confirm that no instances of material irregularity, impropriety or funding non-compliance have been discovered to date.
+If any instances are identified after the date of the statement, these will be notified to the Governing Body and EFA.

 Mr Jeremy Dunford Accounting officer